Anas-Salha/2do/README.md

 * Builds the app and any required services (e.g., database).
 * Access the API at `http://localhost:8080/`.

-**Note (Optional):** The API address is configurable.
-Set HTTP_ADDR in .env to control the binding inside the container, and adjust the ports mapping in docker-compose.yml to decide how it’s exposed on your host machine.
+**Note (Optional):** The API port is configurable.
+Set PORT in .env to control the binding inside the container, and adjust the ports mapping in docker-compose.yml to decide how it’s exposed on your host machine.

 ---